jelenaLis/script-openVibe/README.md

 * mi-csp-2-train-CSP: train spatial filter
 * mi-csp-3-classifier-trainer: train the (SVM) classifier

-* mi-csp-4-online: not used, graz for real
-* mi-csp-4-replay_adapt and mi-csp-4-replay_noadapt: for debugging, use recorded data instead of live signals to control tux

 * mi-csp-4-online_noadapt: control tux / record data
 * mi-csp-4-online_adapt: control tux / record data, this version bias the classifier with positive feedback